Swordfish (film): Cast

+Production

+The opening explosion was the most complicated visual effect in the film.
+It was shot using "Matrix-like effects" by Frantic Films.
+The effect has so many composites in it that the producers and director Dominic Sena could not determine what was real and what was created by computer.
+The dramatic explosion at the start of the film was captured using 135 synchronized still cameras.

 Reception

-The film received press initially because word leaked out early that Halle Berry was doing her first topless scene, paid an extra $500,000 on top of her $2 million fee.
+Swordfish received early press coverage because word leaked out that Halle Berry was doing her first topless scene, and paid an extra $500,000 on top of her $2 million fee.
 Critics said the scene looked forced, just to garner press.
 "Halle Berry Nude" jumped to the top of search engine results.
 Berry said she did the topless scene, knowing it was gratuitous, to overcome the fear of appearing nude onscreen.